 Christian Green Gallery at The Art Galleries at Black Studies at the University of Texas (AGBS).
 Credit Mark Doroba.

 The Black Makers Market is dedicated to creating a space for Black markets and vendors for one large in-person shopping experience.
-The market will remain virtual for the duration of COVID-19.
-Otherwise, they host great events with Black businesses, makers and food trucks.
+They host great events with Black businesses, makers and food trucks.
 Grab a bite and shop around!

 The mural on 12th and Chicon carries the story of Austin itself.
 The original mural was a long-standing fixture in the community and depicted mostly Black musical icons alongside Día de los Muertos figures.
 In 2017, the new store covered the installation in white paint, resulting in a public outcry.
 But thanks to community efforts and the cooperation of store owner Veronica Ortuño, a new mural stands proudly in its place.
 Commissioned by Six Square, and decided upon by community members, the new mural depicts great artists James Brown, Prince, the late local rapper Octavis Berry and others.
 It’s a great photo spot with a rich history.

 Amanda Reid Designs.
 Credit Cayla Cummings, Carhart Photography.